About Sign-In Partners – CRA account help

 • Have a social insurance number (SIN)

-• Have filed your taxes in the current or previous tax year
+• Have filed your taxes for the current or previous tax year

 • Have an account with one of the participating Sign-In Partners

-• Be registered for online banking If you have lost your bank card, or don't know your bank password or user ID
+• Be registered for online banking If you have lost or changed your bank card, or don't know your bank password or user ID

 Managing your online banking credentials